United States v. Alvarez

 United States v.
 Alvarez, 567 U.S. 709 (2012), is a landmark decision in which the Supreme Court of the United States ruled that the Stolen Valor Act of 2005 was unconstitutional.
 The Stolen Valor Act of 2005 was a federal law that criminalized false statements about having a military medal.
 It had been passed by Congress as an effort to stem instances where people falsely claimed to have earned the medal in an attempt to protect the valor of legitimate recipients.
 A 6–3 majority of the Supreme Court agreed that the law was unconstitutional and violated the free speech protections under the First Amendment.
 Despite reaffirming the opinion that was previously issued by the Ninth Circuit, it could not agree on a single rationale.
 Four justices concluded that a statement's falsity is not enough, by itself, to exclude speech from First Amendment protection.
 Another two justices concluded that while false statements were entitled to some protection, the Stolen Valor Act of 2005 was invalid because it could have achieved its objectives in less restrictive ways.

 Veterans organizations and politicians reacted negatively.
 Several months after the decision, both chambers of Congress passed new versions of the Stolen Valor Act of 2005 based on the suggestions in the Court's opinion.
 Despite the Supreme Court having struck down the conviction under the Act, Alvarez remained in prison for fraud on other matters.

 Background

 Stolen Valor Act of 2005

+The Stolen Valor Act of 2005 was developed as a response to a rapid rise in people falsely claiming to be decorated military veterans amid the Iraq and Afghanistan wars.
+In Congressional findings supporting the act, leaders contemplated both tangible and intangible harms in lying about military service, especially in the case of people claiming to receive high military decorations and medals such as the Medal of Honor, Distinguished Service Cross, Silver Star Medal and Purple Heart, all of which signify honorable service on the battlefield.
+Tangible harms included veterans' benefits, consulting contracts, and tax benefits.
+Virginia, for instance, offered tax benefits to Medal of Honor recipients, and 600 people falsely claimed to be Medal of Honor recipients in that state in 2003.
+Congress also contemplated the view of Medal of Honor recipients who felt false claimants denigrated their own awards.

 President George W. Bush signed the Stolen Valor Act of 2005 (18 U.S.C. § 704) into law on December 20, 2006.
-The Act broadens previous provisions addressing the unauthorized wear, manufacture, or sale of any military decorations and medals by making it a misdemeanor to falsely represent oneself as having received any U.S. military decoration or medal.
-If convicted, defendants may be imprisoned for up to six months, unless the decoration lied about is the Medal of Honor, in which case imprisonment could be up to one year.
+The act broadened previous provisions addressing the unauthorized wear, manufacture, or sale of any military decorations and medals by making it a misdemeanor to falsely represent oneself as having received any US military decoration or medal.
+If convicted, defendants could have been imprisoned for up to six months or up to one year if the lie was about the Medal of Honor.
 Proponents in Congress argued that the law was passed to prevent imposters from "stealing the valor" of soldiers returning from engagements in Iraq and Afghanistan.